 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Normally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-BACWA generally manages its interest rate risk by holding investments to maturity.
-BACWA's only investment in the California Local Agency Investment Fund has a maturity date of less than twelve months
+BACWA generally manages its interest rate risk by purchasing a combination of short-term and long-term investments and holding investments to maturity.
+BACWA's only investment is in the California Local Agency Investment Fund which can be withdrawn at any time usually within a day.